Virtuoso (Joe Pass album)

 Virtuoso is an album by jazz guitarist Joe Pass that was released in 1973.
-Despite having only one original composition ("Blues for Alican"), it is widely considered to be his best album, as well as one of the best jazz guitar albums.
+It consists of solo guitar performances of several popular standards, including one original composition ("Blues for Alican").
+The album is widely considered to be Pass' best, as well as one of the best jazz guitar albums of all time.
 The remastered version used 20-bit K2 Super Coding System technology and included liner notes by Benny Green.